orstavik/JoiComponents/book/chapter11_event_comp/Pattern11_ListenUp.md

 trigger event, and only when this primary trigger event occurs add the event listeners for the secondary and final trigger events.

-## Example 1: ListenUp `long-press`
+## Example 1: ListenUp `naive-long-press`

-The most simple example of a ListenUp composed event is a mouse `long-press`.
+The most simple example of a ListenUp composed event is a mouse `naive-long-press`.
-The `long-press` event is dispatched every time the user presses on a target for more than 300ms.
+The `naive-long-press` event is dispatched every time the user presses on a target for more than 300ms.
 To make the example simple to read, the target pressed must be a leaf DOM element.
-The primary trigger event of the `long-press` event is the `mousedown` event.
+The primary trigger event of the `naive-long-press` event is the `mousedown` event.
-The `long-press` only has a secondary trigger event, `mouseup`, and the `mouseup` is also the final trigger event that concludes a series.
+The `naive-long-press` only has a secondary trigger event, `mouseup`, and the `mouseup` is also the final trigger event that concludes a series.

-There is one "accident waiting to happen" that likely can trip up the `long-press`: an undetected `mouseup` that occurs if the mouse cursor is removed from the viewport of browser window when the user "unclicks".
-To prevent this accident, an extra secondary trigger event listener is added for `mouseout`.
-If the `mouseout` is taken outside of the viewport of the window, this will cancel the `long-press`.

-The resulting composed event trigger function looks like this:

 ```javascript
 function dispatchPriorEvent(target, composedEvent, trigger) {